6.2.3 |

 and as a creator outside the universe.

-When innocent people were not quite sure
+When the innocent were not quite sure

 of the existence of others,